 A successful landing page has the following traits:

-The kind of ultra-specific audience segmentation you’re looking for revolves around not just demographics, but also psychographics.
+The kind of ultra-specific audience segmentation you’re looking for revolves around not just demographics but also psychographics.
 It’s not enough to know where your audience lives.
 You want to know how they behave online, what their spending habits are, and how that echoes in their values.

 Similarly, you should test different types of targeting for different audience segments.
 Consider your in-market, affinity, contextual, and lookalike audiences.
-What are their behaviours, interests, and motivations?
+What are their behaviors, interests, and motivations?
 These parameters should align with the audience characteristics that you defined when you created your strategy.

 This is where you should be building a robust email list to fuel your retargeting and bottom-funnel tactics.
 Your email subscribers are likely people who have already bought into your brand, so building lookalikes from their habits and preferences is more likely to net you success with future conversion-focused campaigns.